For Cadence 0.42 go to Legacy Docs

 Open the Flow Control Manager window, at Window->Flow->Flow Control.

-This will create a Flow Control GameObject in the Game scene, and a FlowControlData asset in the Resources folder if they do not already exist. -
+This will create a Flow Control GameObject in the Game scene, and a FlowControlData asset in the Resources folder if they do not already exist.

 Go to the Emulator Settings tab.
 If the manager states the Flow Executable cannot be found, use the Install button provided and follow the instructions to install the Flow CLI.

-Note: If Unity still does not detect the emulator after installing the Flow CLI, you may need to restart your computer for the install to take effect. -
+Note: If Unity still does not detect the emulator after installing the Flow CLI, you may need to restart your computer for the install to take effect.

 Set a directory for our Emulator data to reside in.
 This is where the emulator stores the state of the emulated Flow blockchain.

-For the purposes of this tutorial, we will create a new folder called FlowEmulator inside our project folder. -
+For the purposes of this tutorial, we will create a new folder called FlowEmulator inside our project folder.

+Click Start Emulator to start the emulator and create the emulator_service_account, and ensure “Run emulator in play mode” is checked.
 NOTE: If this is the first time you have run the emulator on Windows, you may be presented with a dialog to allow access through your firewall.
 This is safe to allow.

 -